Skip to main content

 All through the night, the computers at the telescope make decisions about which observation to do next.
 So, whenever an observation has finished it chooses the best one to do next from the huge list of requests.

 It starts by working out which could be observed.
-To decide if an observation is currently possible, the scheduler asks a set of questions:
+To decide this, the scheduler asks a set of questions:

 • Is the object high enough above the horizon?

-• Will it stay high enough all the way through observation (this depends on the exposure time)?
+• Will it stay high enough all the way through the exposure time of the observation?

 • Will it be possible to finish the observation before the end of the night?